opendata-guru/peacock-user-ui/README.md

 ### i18n.json

 The i18n.json file is located at `peacock-user-ui/user-config/i18n/i18n.json` by default.
 It contains translations for all available languages for the vue-i18n module.

 ---

-### user-configs.js

-The user-configs.json file is located at `peacock-user-ui/config/user-configs.js` by default.
-It contains the paths to the glue-config.js and i18n.json.
-By default that is the paths as described above.

----